-Alyssa Bustamante seemed like a normal teenaged girl.
-Friends said, “She was just always so sweet and everybody loved her…she was just amazing!”
+Alyssa Bustamante seemed like an ordinary teenage girl.
+Friends said, “She was just always so sweet and everybody loved her… she was just amazing!”

-But inside her, and as her internet persona revealed, the 15-year-old was a much darker person.
-It may have come as a surprise to her friends and family, but Alyssa Bustamante’s virtual alter-ego would foreshadow what would be her most heinous act: the killing nine-year-old Elizabeth Olten.
+It may have surprised her friends and family, but Alyssa Bustamante’s virtual alter-ego would foreshadow her most heinous act: the killing of nine-year-old Elizabeth Olten.

 Alyssa Bustamante And Her Troubled Childhood

-Between 2002 and 2009, Alyssa was rasied by her grandparents.
-Her mother, Michelle Bustamante, had a history of drug and alcohol abuse which led to charges and jail time.
+Between 2002 and 2009, Alyssa Bustamante was raised by her grandparents.
+Her mother, Michelle Bustamante, had a history of drug and alcohol abuse, which led to criminal charges and jail time.
 Her father, Caesar Bustamante, was serving jail time for assault.

 Alyssa’s grandparents consequently took legal custody of her and her three younger siblings in California.
-To get away from their former lives, the kids moved to a rural, ranch-like property in St. Martins, Miss., just west of Jefferson City, the state capital.
+To escape their former lives, the kids moved to a rural, ranch-like property in St. Martins, Missouri, just west of the state capital of Jefferson City.

 Despite the setbacks of her parents, Alyssa became an A and B student in high school.

-Alyssa was a normal kid, by all appearances.
-Her grandparents provided a stable home where Alyssa’s parents could not.
-Friends said Alyssa would write poems and joke around.
-She regularly attended church at the Mormon Church of Jesus Christ of Latter-Day Saints where she participated in several youth activities.
+Alyssa Bustamante was a normal kid by all appearances, and her grandparents provided a stable home where Alyssa’s parents could not.
+Friends said she would write poems and joke around.
+She regularly attended church at the Church of Jesus Christ of Latter-Day Saints, where she participated in several youth activities.

 But in 2007, Alyssa tried to kill herself.
-After spending 10 days at a psychiatric hospital in the town of St. Martins, the teen went on anti-depressants.
-Despite the meds, Alyssa practiced cutting herself several times.
-Friends said the youngster frequently showed them the scars on her wrists.
+After spending 10 days at a psychiatric hospital St. Martins, the teen went on anti-depressants.
+Despite her medication, Alyssa practiced cutting herself several times.
+Friends said she frequently showed them the scars on her wrists.

-“Well she was obviously on the anti-depressants,” her friend said.
+“Well she was obviously on the anti-depressants,” her friend told KRCG-TV.
 “We always would go upstairs and she’d be like, ‘Oh I need to take my medicine.'”

 Online Alyssa was an entirely different person.

 Alyssa Bustamante’s Twitter feed talked about how she hated authority.
-One post read, “Bad decisions make great stories.”
+One post read, “Bad decisions make great stories,” according to KRCG-TV.
 She listed her hobbies on YouTube and MySpace as “killing people” and “cutting.”
 She also posted a YouTube video where she tried to get two of her brothers to try to touch an electrified fence.

 The Murder Of Elizabeth Olten

-Four houses down from the Bustamante kids live nine-year-old Elizabeth Olten.
+Four houses down from the Bustamante family lived nine-year-old Elizabeth Olten.
 She often came over to play with Alyssa and her siblings.
-On the night she died, Elizabeth’s mother says she begged to go over to Alyssa’s house to play.
+On the night Olten was killed, her mother, Patricia Preiss, says she begged to go to Alyssa’s house to play.

-This was at 5 p.m.
-It was the last time Elizabeth’s mother saw her daughter alive.
+This was at 5 p.m., the last time Preiss saw her daughter alive.
 By 6 p.m., when Elizabeth didn’t come home, her mom knew something was wrong.

 Later in the investigation, authorities found another shallow grave covered with leaves behind the Bustamante house.
 Elizabeth’s body was inside.

-But a journal entry of Alyssa’s revealed a vastly more horrific person.
+But according to The New York Daily News, an entry from Alyssa Bustamante’s diary revealed a vastly more horrific person.

-Though she had tried to cover up the entry by blotting out the blue ink in her diary, investigators were able to unveil the original writing in which Bustamante talks about the euphoria she felt after killing Olten:
+Though Alyssa had tried to cover up the entry by blotting out the blue ink in her diary, investigators were able to unveil the original writing underneath — in which she chronicled the euphoria she felt after killing Elizabeth Olten:

-“I just f—— killed someone.
+“I just fucking killed someone.
 I strangled them and slit their throat and stabbed them now they’re dead.
 I don’t know how to feel atm.
 It was ahmazing.
-As soon as you get over the “ohmygawd I can’t do this” feeling, it’s pretty enjoyable.
+As soon as you get over the ‘ohmygawd I can’t do this’ feeling, it’s pretty enjoyable.
 I’m kinda nervous and shaky though right now.
 Kay, I gotta go to church now…lol.”

-In court, Alyssa confessed to killing Elizabeth.
+In court, Alyssa Bustamante confessed to killing Elizabeth Olten.
 She said she strangled Elizabeth before cutting the girl’s throat and stabbing her in the chest.
 Afterward, Alyssa buried her victim’s body in the hand-dug, shallow grave behind their homes.

-Defense attorneys pointed to Alyssa’s troubled childhood as a means to apply leniency in any sentence.
-Bustamante was tried as an adult.
+Alyssa’s defense attorneys pointed to her troubled childhood as a means to apply leniency in any sentence, but a judge ruled that Alyssa Bustamante would be tried as an adult.

-A few weeks before her first-degree murder trial in 2012, a little more than two years after the murder, Alyssa accepted a plea deal to the lesser charge of second-degree murder to avoid the death penalty.
+Then, a few weeks before her 2012 trial for first-degree murder was scheduled to begin, a little more than two years after the murder, Alyssa accepted a plea deal to the lesser charge of second-degree murder to avoid the death penalty.
 As part of the plea deal, she may get out of jail in 30 years on parole.